mchocho/cloud-1/guide/terminate.md

 ```

-Don't forget to check if there might be any instances running that you aren't aware of.
+Don't forget to check if there are any instances running that you aren't aware of.
 If you're having issues you can always use the <a href="https://console.aws.amazon.com/ec2/">AWS Console</a>

 <hr />